Daiwik2005/vocaleyes/README.md

 Features

-🧠 AI-Powered Description – Generates a short description of the scene.
+🧠 AI-Powered Description – Generates a short description of the scene.<br>
-🔊 Text-to-Speech – Reads the description out loud.
+🔊 Text-to-Speech – Reads the description out loud.<br>
-🔒 Minimal UI – Designed for accessibility and ease of use.
+🔒 Minimal UI – Designed for accessibility and ease of use.<br>
-🌍 Multi-Language Support – Works in 10+ languages, configurable by the user.
+🌍 Multi-Language Support – Works in 10+ languages, configurable by the user.<br>
-🤖 Google Assistant Integration – Open the app by saying “Scan”.
+🤖 Google Assistant Integration – Open the app by saying “Scan”.<br>

 🚀 Getting Started